daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 I was actually surprised to see that the Dell build embedded more recent drivers but I guess VMware relies on the manufacturers to provide their ISOs with versions certified for their Support, which would make perfect sense.

+## Requirements

+Upgrading hosts to a new major version isn't something you do every day and it is a critical operation as it can leave you with a bunch of resources unavailable for a while if something goes wrong.
+So in order to prevent bad surprises and a night behind the screen sweating like hell, better get ready for the worst:

+- Make sure to have vCenter updated to the last version before doing your hosts!
+- If you've never done it before, build a lab and do a test to get comfortable with the process,
+- Be sure to have enough resources to satisfy your admission control's policy with a host down,
+- If the resources available with a host down respects the AC's policy are likely to put your VMs in a bad position (vCPU to pCPU density, network bottleneck), make a list of all the VMs that you can safely shut down or that are not critical.
+If the host you are patching stays donw longer than expected because of a problem you'll still need to run your VMs will figuring this one out.
+- Take a backup of your host's config, or make sure you can rebuild it quickly.

 ## Download the right iso image

 First of all we need to download the latest version of the Dell customized vSphere 6.0 image.
 I find the Dell support website a little bit confusing.
 I couldn't find my way through to the vSphere downloads but google got me there: [www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=HPK76](www.dell.com/support/home/us/en/04/Drivers/DriversDetails?driverId=HPK76)